aditiiby/CITS3403_project/README.md

 We have implemented unit tests with test.py
 * Tests whether database stored the correct information
 * If results stored in database changed
-* If its updated the changes will be recorded
+* If results are updated the changes will be recorded

 To run unit tests
 `python3 test.py`

+To run selenium tests, make sure that you have the appropriate web driver installed.
+In this case it should be geckodriver for Firefox, and it assumes that it is installed in the test directory.
+Then start the webserver in TestingConfig, and run `python3 clientSideTest.py`

 ## Deployment